 and sandwiches on site.

 In September 2016 we expanded into a large refurbished drawing studio, the Clore Drawing Studio, housed in the adjoining ‘Electricians Shop’.
-This purpose built space is primarily used for drawing workshops but also works as a multi-purpose space for group discussions, lectures, portfolio preparation and events.
+This purpose-built space is primarily used for drawing workshops but also works as a multi-purpose space for group discussions, lectures, portfolio preparation, events and exhibitions.

 Weekly lectures take place at the Shoreditch studios, attended by Foundation and Drawing Year students.
 There is also a large exhibitions gallery and intaglio print room.
 The Drawing Year and Public Courses teaching studios of the Royal Drawing School are in Shoreditch, East London’s artistic hub.